The Berlin Museum Pass is a fantastic savings deal giving access to over 30 exhibitions and galleries for three days for only €32.

 The pass is valid for three calendar days, not 72 hours, so start using it early on the first morning.
 (The over-ambitious may time the last visit to a museum that is open at night.)

-The pass is not transferable – names and date of first use must be entered on the card in ink.
+The pass is not transferable – enter names and the date of first use on the card in ink.
+From September 2025, the museum pass is only available in digital format.

 Museums are usually open on holidays but are very likely to be closed on December 24 and 31.

-A few museums are free a few hours per week, e.g. Cinematic on Thursday evenings and Communication on Tuesday evenings.
+A few museums are free for a few hours per week, e.g. Neue Nationalgalerie and Hamburger Bahnhof on Thursday evenings and Communication on some Wednesday evenings.
+Many of the best museums are open for free on the first Sunday of the month (and mostly require online reservations).

 The Museum Pass Berlin is currently valid at: